flutter-mapbox-gl/maps/README.md

 # Flutter Mapbox GL

-> **Please note that this project is community driven and is not an official Mapbox product.** We welcome [feedback](https://github.com/tobrun/flutter-mapbox-gl/issues) and contributions.
+> **Please note that this project is community driven and is not an official Mapbox product.**
+>
+> We welcome [feedback](https://github.com/tobrun/flutter-mapbox-gl/issues) and contributions.

 This Flutter plugin allows to show embedded interactive and customizable vector maps inside a Flutter widget.
 For the Android and iOS integration, we use [mapbox-gl-native](https://github.com/mapbox/mapbox-gl-native).
 For web, we rely on [mapbox-gl-js](https://github.com/mapbox/mapbox-gl-js).
 This project only supports a subset of the API exposed by these libraries.

 ![screenshot.png](screenshot.png)

+## How to use

+This project is available on [pub.dev](https://pub.dev/packages/mapbox_gl), follow the [instructions](https://flutter.dev/docs/development/packages-and-plugins/using-packages#adding-a-package-dependency-to-an-app) to add a package into your flutter application.
+The project does require Mapbox accesstoken to build and run

 ## Running the example app